Christopher Steele

 Christopher David Steele (born 24 June 1964) is a British former intelligence officer with the Secret Intelligence Service (MI6) from 1987 until his retirement in 2009.
 He ran the Russia desk at MI6 headquarters in London between 2006 and 2009.
 In 2009, he co-founded Orbis Business Intelligence, a London-based private intelligence firm.

-Steele became the centre of controversy after he authored a 35-page series of memos for a controversial political opposition research report later known as the Steele dossier.
+Steele became the focus of controversy after he authored a 35-page series of memos for a controversial political opposition research report known as the Steele dossier.
 It was prepared for Fusion GPS, a firm hired by an attorney associated with the Hillary Clinton 2016 presidential campaign.
-The dossier claims, based on anonymous sources, that Russia collected a file of compromising information on Donald Trump and that his presidential campaign conspired to cooperate with the Russians in their interference in the 2016 presidential elections.
+The dossier claims, based on anonymous sources, that Russia collected a file of compromising information on Donald Trump and that his presidential campaign conspired to cooperate with Russian interference in the 2016 United States elections.

-Trump and his allies have falsely claimed the U.S. intelligence community probe into that Russian interference was launched due to Steele's dossier.
-Contrary to these false claims, the Republican-controlled House Intelligence Committee, among many other sources, concluded in an April 2018 report that the probe had been triggered by previous information from Trump adviser George Papadopoulos, and the February 2018 Nunes memo, written by staff members for that GOP committee, reached the same conclusion.
+Trump and his allies have falsely claimed the Crossfire Hurricane FBI probe into Russian interference was launched due to Steele's dossier.
+The Republican-controlled House Intelligence Committee concluded in an April 2018 report that the FBI probe had been triggered by previous information from Trump adviser George Papadopoulos; the February 2018 Nunes memo reached the same conclusion.

 Early life

 Christopher David Steele was born in the Yemeni city of Aden (then part of the British-controlled Federation of South Arabia), on 24 June 1964.
 His parents, Perris and Janet, met while working at the Met Office, the United Kingdom's national weather service.
 His paternal grandfather was a coal miner from Pontypridd in Wales.
-Steele spent time growing up in Aden, the Shetland Islands, and Cyprus, as well as at Wellington College, Berkshire.
+Steele was raised in Aden, the Shetland Islands, and Cyprus, attending a British forces school in Cyprus, a sixth form college in Berkshire, and then spending a 'seventh' or additional term at Wellington College, Berkshire.

 Steele matriculated at Girton College, Cambridge in 1982.
 While at the University of Cambridge, he wrote for the student newspaper, Varsity.
-In the Easter term of 1986, Steele was President of the Cambridge Union debating society.
-He graduated with a degree in Social and Political Sciences in 1986.
+In the Easter term of 1986, Steele was president of the Cambridge Union debating society.
+He graduated with a degree in social and political sciences in 1986.